mtiutiu-heits/do-gitops-testing/README.md

     ![Spaces Key](content/img/spk_gen_2nd.png)

-    In the end we should have something like this:
+    In the end we should have something like this (**don't forget to copy the keys as we will need them later on**):

     ![Spaces Key](content/img/spaces_key.png)

 2. Going further we have to create a DO Space for storing the Terraform state file.
-Go ahead to your DigitalOcean account panel.
-Select a region that's more closer to you then make sure that `Restrict file listing` is checked and finally give it a name.
+Go ahead to your DigitalOcean account panel and click on the `Create` green button from the upper right corner.
+Select a region that's more closer to you then make sure that `Restrict file listing` is checked and finally give it a proper name.
 The required steps are highlighted below:

     ![Create DO Space](content/img/do_spaces_rs.png)